RISQS Newsletter - May 2022

 What is changing?

-Following on from the RICCL story above, to support the railway industry supply chain, the Rail Safety and Standards Board (RSSB) have released the latest version of the Railway Industry Commodity Classification List (RICCL) which will provide a confirmation of which services fall within the remit of the CDM Regulations and therefore require an audit against the CDM modules as prescribed by the standard NR/L2/SCO/302 module 2.
+To support the railway industry supply chain, RSSB have released the latest version of RICCL.
+This will provide a confirmation of which services fall within the remit of the CDM Regulations and therefore require an audit against the CDM modules as prescribed by the standard NR/L2/SCO/302 module 2.

 Please note: the CDM regulation is required by law, please ensure that you are up to date with all the regulations.